richiejp/jdp/README.md

 docker run -it -p 8889:8889 jdp
 ```

-Or you can substitute the build command for the following which is less likely
+Or you can substitute the build command for the following which will get a
-to be up to date
+pre-built image from hub.docker.com (it may not be up to date).

 ```sh
 docker pull suserichiejp/jdp